 Have top quality door locks and window locks installed

 Burglars will always assess first the security of the most common entry points – doors and windows.
-High-quality door and window locks are the first-line deterrents for burglars and intruders and a solid countermeasure to break-ins.
-Always ensure that your locks are compliant with the British Standard 3621.
+High quality door and window locks are the first-line deterrents for burglars and intruders and a solid countermeasure to break-ins.
+Always ensure that your locks are compliant with the British Standard 3621 and feature at least a 5-pin cylinder.
 Banham maximum security door locks comply with the British Standard 3621 and provide increased security levels as they feature 6-pin drill resistant cylinders.